shellenem/best-repo-ever/README.md

 # best-repo-ever
-Learning new things is fun!!!
+Learning new things is NEVER fun!!!